pip-services/pip-services-docs/content/en/dart/components/log/_index.md

 #### [NullLogger](null_logger)
 Dummy implementation of logger that doesn't do anything.

-It can be used in testing or in situations when logger is required but shall be disabled.
+It can be used in testing or in situations when a logger is required but shall be disabled.